 It happens every summer — a much heralded young prospect is called up and flirts with greatness sending the collecting world into a tizzy.
-The subject of this latest summer romance is Boston Red Sox third baseman Rafael Devers.
-When he was called up Triple-A Pawtucket on July 23, the 20-year-old Dominican was the youngest player in the major leagues.
-Just two days later he got his first hit — a home run — and has been on fire ever since.
+Boston Red Sox third baseman Rafael Devers drew plenty of interest when he was called up Triple-A Pawtucket on July 23, 2017.
+The 20-year-old Dominican was the youngest player in the major leagues at the time.
+Just two days later he got his first hit — a home run — and quickly proved he was ready for the majors.

-Through his first 18 games he hit .348 with six home runs — including one off Aroldis Chapman — and is already being intentionally walked.
-This has inspired some on sports card discussion forums to compare him to Miguel Cabrera during his debut with the Marlins in 2003.
+Through his first 18 games he hit .348 with six home runs — including one off Aroldis Chapman.
+This inspired some on sports card discussion forums to compare him to Miguel Cabrera during his debut with the Marlins in 2003.

 The first Rafael Devers cards were issued in 2014 Bowman Draft Top Prospects — one year after being signed by the Red Sox at the age of 17.
 There’s a paper version that’s very inexpensive along with a Chrome version.